With Democrats In Control Of The House, Now Comes The Post-Election Wrangling

 The president was entitled to a partial victory lap.
 In recent weeks, he had stormed the states where he could do the most for Republican candidates, several of whom were being outshone by the Democrats' fresher faces.
 He rallied in these red states and brought out the reddest of votes.

-Trump helped the Republicans overcame what had seemed an advantage in enthusiasm that was energizing Democrats in half-a-dozen states with marquee statewide races.
+Trump helped the Republicans overcome what had seemed an advantage in enthusiasm that was energizing Democrats in half-a-dozen states with marquee statewide races.

 His impact was undeniable.
 In these specific cases, Trump could claim his intervention in the endgame was the GOP's not-so-secret weapon and deciding factor.
 And the Republicans wound up doing strikingly well in those marquee statewide races.

-- They held onto slim leads in the governors' races in Florida and Georgia.
+- Republicans held onto slim leads in the governors' races in Florida and Georgia.

 - They rescued onetime rising star Sen. Ted Cruz from an untimely political demise in his Texas re-election.

-- They bumped off at least three of the Democratic senators who won in Republican territory in 2012: Heidi Heitkamp in South Dakota, Claire McCaskill in Missouri, and Joe Donnelly in Indiana.
+- They bumped off at least three of the Democratic senators who won in Republican territory in 2012: Heidi Heitkamp in North Dakota, Claire McCaskill in Missouri, and Joe Donnelly in Indiana.

 - The Trump Senate effect might wind up even greater: As of early Wednesday morning, races were too close to call for Democrats Bill Nelson in Florida and Jon Tester in Montana.